Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

     Then provide Tenant Id to the application:

     ``` bash
+    [10:14:36 INF] Starting full deployment of Industrial IoT solution.
+    [10:14:36 INF] Configured Azure environment will be used: AzureGlobalCloud
     Please provide your TenantId:
     XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
     ```

+    Please note that at this point application would already take default Azure environment that is specified in embedded `appsettings.json` as `AzureGlobalCloud`.
+If you want to use different Azure environment do that through `Auth:AzureEnvironment` configuration parameter.
+Check [Configuration](#configuration) for more details on how to do that.

-4. Now the application will ask you to login to Azure.
+3. Now the application will ask you to login to Azure.
 During the first run, login flow will also ask your consent to provide permissions to `AzureIndustrialIoTDeployment` application if you are an admin in Azure AD.
 If you are not an admin, you would be asked to request consent from your admin.